Funded by the Centers for

 - Necroinflammatory activity: Reflects the degree of inflammation and necrosis seen on liver biopsy in a patient with chronic viral hepatitis – the severity of this activity is characterized by a scoring system (Ishak, Knodell, Metavir are examples).
 Necroinflammatory activity is one of the main predictors of liver disease outcome in hepatitis B; patients with a high activity score are at greater risk of rapid progression of fibrosis and cirrhosis.

 - Null Responder: A patient who has an HCV RNA level decrease of less than 2 log10 IU/ml from baseline by week 12 of treatment.
 The null response is considered a type of nonresponse.
-The nonresponders include two subgroups: partial rsponders and null responders.